Rouselos/responsive-content/README.md

 first (non zero) breakpoint in your set of defined breakpoints, an Ajax call will be made and its response will replace the "default content" in the container element.

-Default content is the "smallest" version of yout content, i.e. as suitable for smartphones.
+Default content is the "smallest" version of your content, i.e. as suitable for smartphones.
 Alternatively, if you don't include such default content, you can use the `forceLoad: true` option to force an initial Ajax load.

 Subsequent clicks on links will cause new "pages" (i.e. fragments, device tailored) to be loaded into the